 - "The steering-column stalk for the cruise control is still located in a place where it can be confused for the turn signal and wiper stalk." -- Consumer Guide (2012)

 - "Mercedes' familiar stalk-mounted cruise-control switch remains, and it still looks too much like, and is too easily mistaken for, the turn-signal lever.
 The new gear selector is a lot like a turn signal, too, on the right side of the steering column." -- New Car Test Drive (2011)

 The 2013 E-Class sedan’s trunk can hold up to 15.9 cubic feet of cargo, while coupe and convertible models offer 13.3 and 11.5 cubic feet, respectively.
-Although one critic points out that the E-Class sedan lacks split-folding rear seats (they’re optional), most reviewers say that the trunk is easy to access, and has more room than most of the competition.
-If you need more room, consider the Audi A7, which has 24.5 cubic feet of space.
+Although one critic points out that the E-Class sedan lacks split-folding rear seats (they’re optional), most reviewers say that the trunk is easy to access and has more room than the trunks in most of the competition.

 - "Luggage space is impressive across the line, even in the Cabriolet, which has ample usable trunk space." -- Kelley Blue Book